5.1 General context

 The prime minister determines the composition of the government with respect to the number of ministers and their remits.
 Each minister has a specific area of responsibility: the minister for the environment is responsible for environmental issues, the minister for taxation is responsible for matters involving taxation, and so on.
 Ministerial responsibilities are relatively fixed, but sometimes ministries are combined or remits are changed.
 The prime minister can also appoint new ministers for policy areas that the government considers particularly important.

 The Danish system of government is known as negative parliamentarianism, which means that the government does not need to have a majority in the parliament – but it must not have a majority against it.
 If there is a majority against it, the government must resign.
-The system of negative parliamentarianism means that a minority government can govern Denmark.
-In fact, most Danish governments have been minority governments, where the government parties have held less than 90 of the 179 seats in the parliament.
+The system of negative parliamentarianism means that Denmark can be run by a minority government.
+In fact, most Danish governments have been minority governments, where the government parties have held less than 90 of the 179 seats in parliament.

-Aside from the control carried out by the Danish parliament, Danish ministries and ministers are subject to supervision by the National Audit office, the ombudsman and the supreme court.
+Aside from the control carried out by the Danish parliament, Danish ministries and ministers are subject to supervision by the Courts of Denmark, the National Audit Office of Denmark, and the Danish Parliamentary Ombudsman.

-The supreme court is authorised to rule on whether the decisions of the executive power of government (the government) are in accordance with the law.
+Among other powers, the courts are authorised to rule on whether the decisions of the executive branch (the government) are in accordance with the law, and whether the laws enacted by the parliament are in accordance with the Constitutional Act.

-The court of impeachment (rigsret) is authorised to rule on whether a minister has failed in his/her responsibilities or if he/she is suspected of illegal office administration.
-Only the parliament or the government can demand a trial in the court of impeachment, and it has only happened six times since 1849.
+The Court of Impeachment (Rigsretten) is authorised to rule on whether a minister has violated the rules that apply to the minister’s office, the Constitutional Act, or legislation in general.
+Only the parliament or the government can demand a trial in the Court of Impeachment, which has only happened six times since 1849 – most recently in 2021.

 The National Audit Office